Super Bowl IV: Second quarter

 West returned the ensuing kickoff 27 yards to the 32-yard line.
 On the first play of the drive, Kapp completed a 27-yard pass to Henderson to advance the ball to the Kansas City 41-yard line.
-However, the next three plays, Kapp threw two incompletions and was sacked by Chief defensive tackle Buck Buchanan for an eight-yard loss.
-On fourth down, kicker Fred Cox's 56-yard field goal attempt fell way short of the goal posts.
+However, on the next three plays, Kapp threw two incompletions and was sacked by Chief defensive tackle Buck Buchanan for an 8-yard loss.
+On fourth down, Vikings kicker Fred Cox's 56-yard field goal attempt fell way short of the goal posts and was caught and returned to the Chiefs' 24-yard line by kick returner Warren McVea.
+Kansas City could not get the ball past midfield, so they punted it back to Minnesota to end the half.
 For the first half, Minnesota rushed for only 24 yards and failed to convert any of five third downs.
+On nine first down plays, the Vikings rushed six times and gained only 12 yards.

 To this point in the combined history of NFL and AFL championship games, including the first three Super Bowls, no team had lost a game when holding a lead of more than 10 points, no matter what time of the game it was.
 The Chiefs, when they were the Dallas Texans in their last game before they became the Chiefs, lost a 17–0 lead in the 1962 AFL Championship Game, but managed to defeat the Houston Oilers 20–17 in the second overtime.
 No team would lose such a lead and also lose the game until Super Bowl LI.

 Third quarter

 In the third quarter, the Vikings managed to build momentum.
-After the Chiefs punted on their opening possession, Kapp completed four consecutive passes for 47 yards and rushed for seven yards.
-Minnesota also made its first third down conversion as it drove 69 yards in 10 plays to score on fullback Dave Osborn's four-yard rushing touchdown, reducing the lead to 16–7.
-However, Kansas City responded on its next possession with a six-play, 82-yard drive.
+After the Chiefs punted on their opening possession, Minnesota drove 69 yards in 10 plays, during which they made their first third down conversion of the game.
+Kapp completed four consecutive passes for 47 yards, including a 15-yard pass to tight end John Beasley.
+Kapp also rushed for 7 yards.
+The Vikings' drive ended with fullback Dave Osborn's 4-yard touchdown run, reducing their deficit to 16–7.
+However, the Chiefs responded on their next possession with a six-play, 82-yard drive.
 Pitts picked up a key first down with a 7-yard left-to-right run on a reverse play.
-Then after a 15-yard personal foul penalty against the Vikings, Dawson hit Taylor with a short pass.
-Taylor caught the ball at the Minnesota 41-yard line, broke Earsell Mackbee's tackle, raced down the sideline, broke through Vikings' safety Karl Kassulke's tackle and scored the clinching touchdown on a 46-yard play.
+Then right after a 15-yard personal foul penalty against the Vikings, Dawson threw a short pass to Taylor, who caught the ball at the Minnesota 41-yard line, broke tackles by Mackbee and safety Karl Kassulke, took off down the sideline and scored the clinching touchdown on a 46-yard play, making the score 23–7.
+The Vikings reached their own 47 on their next possession to end the quarter.